DavidABau/Dynamic-Field-Model/core-models/developmental-dynamics.md

 Development is not about becoming a different type of person.
 It is about gaining broader access to the cognitive field.

+### On Scale

+The Dynamic Field Model is intentionally scale-agnostic.
+While many examples focus on individual cognition, the same field dynamics (axes, waves, and archetypal configurations) can be observed at interpersonal, group, organisational, and human–AI interaction levels.

+The model does not assume identical behaviour across scales—only that similar structural patterns may emerge under similar constraints.

 ---

 # 🧭 Core Developmental Principles